flokoe/bash-hackers-wiki/docs/syntax/arrays.md

 Now, some examples and comments for you.

-Let\'s say we have an array `sentence` which is initialized as follows:
+Let's say we have an array `sentence` which is initialized as follows:

     sentence=(Be liberal in what you accept, and conservative in what you send)

 Since no special code is there to prevent word splitting (no quotes), every word there will be assigned to an individual array element.
 When you count the words you see, you should get 12.
-Now let\'s see if Bash has the same opinion:
+Now let's see if Bash has the same opinion:

     $ echo ${#sentence[@]}